open-telemetry/opentelemetry-js-contrib/metapackages/auto-instrumentations-node/README.md

 ```

 The auto instrumentation is highly configurable using environment variables.
-Many aspects of the auto instrumentation's behavior can be configured for your needs, such as exporter choice, exporter configuration, trace context propagation headers, and much more.
+Many aspects of the auto instrumentation's behavior can be configured for your needs, such as resource detectors, exporter choice, exporter configuration, trace context propagation headers, and much more.

 ```shell
 export OTEL_TRACES_EXPORTER="otlp"